 - Threaten to hurt or kill themselves or others if you leave?

-Find yourself searching “what is domestic violence?”
+Find yourself searching “what is domestic violence or partner abuse?”

 If you are unsure whether you or someone you know are in a violent or controlling relationship, please contact Safehome’s 24-hour hotline: (913) 262.2868.